Teen Parent Program (TAPP)

 The TAPP program is extremely comprehensive in nature, offering many components designed specifically for the teens it benefits.
 TAPP provides education on prenatal care, parenting, and child development.
 Case management is provided to meet the specific needs of each student, including well baby care through education; and additional assistance that may be needed for the student’s external or home situation.
 WIC is provided monthly and other outside agencies work closely with the teen students.

 Marana High School is an open enrollment school, and therefore the TAPP program is available to students from other schools that may find themselves in need of the program.
 The Tiger Cub Learning Center can enroll children as young as two weeks old, and ranging up to five years old.
-The program has evolved to also include some enrollment spacing to the children of MHS staff.
+The program also includes enrollment for children of Marana High School staff.
 The childcare staff is trained in providing the most developmentally appropriate environment and activities for all children.

 The TAPP program is comprehensive in nature, offering many components designed specifically for the students it serves.
 There are currently four major components of TAPP: